Cryptolens/docs/faq/index.md

 dmidecode -s system-uuid
 ```

+The old method (prior v4.0.15) is implemented in [Helpers.GetMachineCode](https://help.cryptolens.io/api/dotnet/api/SKM.V3.Methods.Helpers.html#SKM_V3_Methods_Helpers_GetMachineCode_System_Boolean_).
+The new method that uses the UUID from the host OS is implemented in [Helpers.GetMachineCodePI](https://help.cryptolens.io/api/dotnet/api/SKM.V3.Methods.Helpers.html#SKM_V3_Methods_Helpers_GetMachineCodePI).
+If you call `Helpers.GetMachineCodePI(v:2)` in .NET, you will get the same machine code generated on Windows as in the Python library with similar settings.

 #### Java
 In Java, the [following method](https://github.com/Cryptolens/cryptolens-java/blob/master/src/main/java/io/cryptolens/methods/Helpers.java#L23) is used.

 #### Python
 In Python, similar to .NET, we opted for UUID, which can be provided by the OS.
 You can see the source code [here](https://github.com/Cryptolens/cryptolens-python/blob/master/licensing/methods.py#L167).
-Note, the machine code will not be the same as in .NET.
+Note, the machine code will not be the same as in .NET with default parameters.
+If you call `Helpers.GetMachineCode(v=2)` in Python and Helpers.GetMachineCodePI(v: 2) in .NET, the machine code will be the same on Windows.

 #### C++
 In C++, we use the same method that was used in .NET prior to v4.0.15.
 The source code can be found [here](https://github.com/Cryptolens/cryptolens-cpp/blob/master/src/MachineCodeComputer_COM.cpp).
 We are working on shipping a platform independent version in the next release.

 #### Plan ahead
-Our plan is to introduce a platform independent method to retrive the UUIDs, in order to ensure that machine codes are the same for all SDKs.
+Our plan is to introduce a platform independent method to retrieve the UUIDs, in order to ensure that machine codes are the same for all client libraries.
+Currently, there is a way to get the same machine code on Windows in .NET and Python clients.

 ### Protecting RSA Public Key and Access Tokens

 If we take the [key verification tutorial](/examples/key-verification) as an example, there are three parameters that are specific to your account: `RSA Public Key`, `Access Token` and `ProductId`.
-The product id is not a se

 #### RSA Public Key
 The RSA public key is used to verify a license key object sent by Cryptolens.
 This is especially useful if you want to implement [offline activation](/examples/offline-verification) since we don't want any of the properties (eg. features and expiration date) to be changed by the user.